Ski Holidays in Sainte Foy

 Sainte Foy is of the best kept secrets in Alpine snowsports ̶ if you take the road less travelled and turn in here instead of choosing its more famous competitors, you’re guaranteed to be charmed .

+A Sainte Foy ski pass grants access to all 41km of slopes in the area.
 The Marmots and Gallopins green slopes have magic carpets which are free to use, and these conveyor belts are much easier for novices to hop on to than ski lifts.

 There are several cruisy blue runs ideal for beginners working gradually towards intermediate status ̶ these include the natural, ungroomed Natur’Renard, Crêt Serru du Bas, Grand Solliet, Charmettes, Chapel, Combes and Plan Bois.